trasz/test/capv.md

 ====

-The capability vector is an array of capabilities inherited by child processes from the parent process when colocated with it.
-Typically it contains sealed target capabilities - the ones to pass to cocall(2).
+The capability vector is an array of capabilities inherited by child processes from the parent process.
+In that regard it is somewhat similar to traditional Unix open file descriptors, environment variables, or security credentials; the exact inheritance policy is a bit more involved, but as a general rule the vector will never get inherited in any case where file descriptors wouldn’t; this fact should simplify reasoning about its security properties.

+Typically the capability vector contains sealed target capabilities - the ones to pass to cocall(2).
 By default the vector is inherited unchanged by the child process, as long as it's colocated with that parent.
 This means that if you run sh(1) with a given vector, every command you run, and every command run by a shell script you run, will inherit that vector, and will be able to access the services.
 One can execute a program with a different capability vector by using the coexecvec(2) syscall.
 Should it fail for no reason at all, you probably need to use vfork(2) instead of fork(2).

-To fetch the vector in a child process use elf_aux_info(3).
+To fetch the vector in a child process use elf\_aux\_info(3), or the capvfetch(3) libc wrapper;
+see `usr.bin/capv/capv.c`.
 The capvset(3) function might be of use too.

 Initially the vector is empty; login as root, and do:
 ```
 root@cheribsd-riscv64-purecap:~ # capv
 capv: no capability vector
 ```
-Now run the `clocks` service - which is a code example which implements clock\_gettime(2) as a service call instead of the usual syscall - with shell as a child process:
+Now run the `clocks` service - an example service (`usr.bin/clocks/clocks.c`) which implements clock\_gettime(2) as a cocall instead of the usual syscall - with shell as a child process:
 ```
 root@cheribsd-riscv64-purecap:~ # clocks sh
 root@cheribsd-riscv64-purecap:~ #